Supported on: iOS SDK

 - On every

-track() call (including auto-tracked events), the SDK evaluates all active message triggers.
+track()call (including auto-tracked events), the SDK evaluates all active message triggers. - If conditions match, the message is presented automatically.

 In-app messages are fully server-driven.
 You can change the message content, trigger rules, and audience without an app update.